What Romans 5:8 Means: While We Were Still Sinners…

 This is the heart of the Gospel.
 We are sinners loved by God.
 Hopeless on our own, but because of God we can find hope and a new life.

-3 Lessons From Romans 5:8
+3 Powerful Lessons From Romans 5:8

-1. You Can Trust In God
+1. You Can Fully Trust God

 God has proven his love for you.
 He’s shown that he’s willing to do anything to bring you back to him.
 Therefore you can trust him.